How to Plan for Chardham Yatra

 Cost of Chardham Yatra

 The cost of the Chardham Yatra usually ranges from ₹20,000 to ₹50,000 per person.
-The exact price, however, would depend on factors like luxury level of the trip, types of accommodation, and additional sightseeing activities.
+The exact price depends on factors like:

 Travel Tips for Pilgrims